The adrenocorticotropic hormone is produced in the brain’s anterior or frontal pituitary gland.

 - Serum adrenocorticotropic hormone.

-- ACTH highly sensitive.
+- ACTH is highly sensitive.

 The adrenocorticotropic hormone, as the name implies, stimulates the adrenal cortex.